 Specify English version formulas and the comma as a parameter separator to use formulas in any localized version of Microsoft Excel.

-Developers may disable converting formulas using the DoNotConvertFormulas handler or force converting using the ConvertFormulas handler.
+Developers can disable converting formulas using the DoNotConvertFormulas handler or force converting using the ConvertFormulas handler.

-Loading text values into the column may be visible for users.
+Loading text values into the column can be visible for users.
 To fix this, use an empty string part in the cell format like "0;-0;;".

 In the second case, by default, column formulas exist in the user workbooks only.

 Users can use the Table Format Wizard or the Save Table Format and Restore Table Format menu items to save and restore such formula columns from a database.

 So, users can share formulas with colleagues themselves.